heavenly/heavenly/README.md

 ### projects

-Not currently working on any projects, contact me if you have an idea for one 😼
+currently working on a csgo cheat, contact me if you are looking to have a paid project done